 The National Museum of Art in Osaka is one of the most prestigious art institutions in the country.

 The museum itself has a striking and eye-catching exterior designed by Cesar Pelli.
-The origin of museum came from the Expo Museum of Fine Arts at Expo 70.
+The origin of the museum came from the Expo Museum of Fine Arts at Expo 70.
 The new building moved to its current location in Nakanoshima in 2004, hosting numerous international art exhibitions of artists like Paul Cézanne, Max Ernst, Yasuo Kuniyoshi, Boris Mikhailov, Pablo Picasso, and more.
 For beautiful cherry blossoms, Osaka Castle is a classic location doing so.
 I visited there a couple of times, and one of the most impressive and memorable exhibitions that I have seen is Bruegel’s exhibition, and the Tower of Babel is his most notable artwork.
-The painting can be found in Kunsthistorisches Museum, Vienna.
+The painting can be found in the Kunsthistorisches Museum, Vienna.

 Osaka Castle Park

-Osaka castle is one of the most visited Japanese castles in the country and it played an important role in the unification of Japan during the 16th century of the Azuchi-Momoyama period.
+Osaka Castle is one of the most visited Japanese castles in the country and it played an important role in the unification of Japan during the 16th century of the Azuchi-Momoyama period.
 Like many other castles, the castle was badly destroyed during World War II as the castle served as a part of the Osaka Army Arsenal, manufacturing weapons including guns and explosives.
 In 1995, Osaka’s government approved a large-scale restoration project, restoring the look of the main tower like the original in the Edo period.
 The interior of the castle today has a modern structure and it is a museum showcasing historic photos and artifacts of important events.
 The roof of the main tower is also a great observation deck that offers a view of Osaka’s modern city skyline.

 In spring, the castle park is one of the most popular cherry blossom viewing spots in the city.
 It is situated in a convenient location and connected by both subway and JR, being on the JR West Osaka Loop Line.
 The sprawling castle park grounds feature food vendors and taiko drummers.
-Explore the many monuments like the castle, the Ishiyama Hongan-Ji monument, the Hokoku Shrine, the concert hall, and the martial art center.
+Explore the many monuments like the castle, the Ishiyama Hongan-Ji monument, the Hokoku Shrine, the concert hall, and the martial arts center.
 The park is a perfect place to have a picnic, and apart from cherry blossoms, the park has a great number of pine trees and plum trees in the plum garden as well.

 Osaka Mint Bureau

 The Bureau is the head office of the Japan Mint, responsible for producing and circulating the coins of Japan.
 While the building is not open to the public, the surrounding grounds of the site have many cherry blossoms that draw tens of thousands of visitors every year.
-Japanese paper bills are printed by the National printing bureau and its head office is located in Tokyo.
+Japanese paper bills are printed by the National Printing Bureau and its head office is located in Tokyo.

 Expo ‘70 Commemorative Park